 Talk to your provider if you are concerned that your child's earlobe creases may be linked to an inherited disorder.

 What to Expect at Your Office Visit

-The doctor or nurse will examine your child and ask questions about his or her medical history and symptoms.
-This may include:
+The provider will examine your child and ask questions about medical history and symptoms.
+These may include: